relaycorp/dnssec-js/README.md

 ### Denial of Existence record support

-We don't need DoE records in Vera, so [we won't be implementing that functionality](https://github.com/relaycorp/dnssec-js/issues/17), but we will welcome a PR to support them.
+We don't need DoE records in Vera, so [we won't be implementing that functionality ourselves](https://github.com/relaycorp/dnssec-js/issues/17), but PRs are welcomed.

 ### Signature production support